10 Best 6-Month Online Associate Degree Programs

 Coursework often includes accounting software, business law, and intermediate accounting, giving you the tools to handle real-world financial challenges.
 You'll be prepared for entry-level jobs such as bookkeeper, payroll clerk, or accounts receivable specialist.

-6. Associate Degree in Computer Programming
+6. Associate Degree in Information Technology

 7. Associate Degree in Marketing